-New York Farm Bureau members donated 5.7 million pounds of food to regional foodbanks across the state in 2021 through the “Harvest for All” program.
-The number was announced this month at the annual American Farm Bureau Federation Young Farmers and Ranchers (YF&R) Conference in Louisville, Kentucky.
-That was the second-highest donation total in the country for 2021, behind Florida.
-NYFB was awarded $250 for its effort, which will be donated to Feeding New York state.
+New York Farm Bureau members donated nearly 6.4 million pounds of food to regional foodbanks across the state last year through the “Harvest for All” program.
+The number was announced this month at the annual American Farm Bureau Federation Young Farmers and Ranchers (YF&R) Conference in Jacksonville, Florida.
+That was the second-highest donation total in the country for 2022, behind Florida.
+NYFB was awarded a $250 grant from Nationwide for its effort which will be donated to Feeding New York State.

-In the past 16 years of the “Harvest for All” program, farms in New York have given around 120 million pounds of food to support the work by the regional food banks in our state.
-That translates into more than 90 million meals.
+In nearly two decades of work with the “Harvest for All” program, farms in New York have given around 127 million pounds of food to support the work by the regional food banks in our state.
+That translates into around 100 million meals.

-For more specific information on local food donation projects, contact a regional food bank.
+For more specific information on local food donation projects, contact your regional food bank.